rodriguessdeyson/pid-tuner/README.md

 **The IMC Method in PID Tuner is based on technique proposed by Morari and Zafiriou in \'Robust Process Control\' of PID tunings for first order plus dead time function.**

 #### Lambda Tuning
-In Internal Model Control (IMC) tuningModel, the lambda (λ) parameter plays a crucial role in determining the trade-off between system performance and robustness.
-Lambda is the filter time constant, and it directly affects the tuningModel of the PID controller.
+In Internal Model Control (IMC) tuning model, the lambda (λ) parameter plays a crucial role in determining the trade-off between system performance and robustness.
+Lambda is the filter time constant, and it directly affects the tuning model of the PID controller.

 - Role of Lambda (λ):
 	- Lambda represents the desired closed-loop time constant, which controls the speed of the system’s response.